keithalpichi/keithalpichi.github.io/_posts/2016-06-30-guideline-self-taught-programmer.md

   <li>How do you like to learn?
 Take a look the <a href="/resource" target="_blank">resource page</a> for resources I recommend.
     <ol>
       <li>With physical/online books?
 This is how I've done it.
 If you're teaching yourself and not pursuing a computer science degree I advise this route.</li>
       <li>Taking a course?
 I've never tried this route but I've read <a href="https://www.coursera.org" target="_blank">Coursera</a> was a good source.
-Does going back to school to a community college or university sound ideal?</li>
+Does going back to school to a community college or university sound ideal?
+How about a developer bootcamp?</li>
-      <li>Visually?
-There are a lot of Youtube videos where you can follow someone coding.
-Unless you can find a good comprehensive video source I don't think this is an efficient way to learn.</li>
     </ol>
   </li>
 </ol>